Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Grafting cocycles and intersection of holonomy varieties

 In Thurston coordinates, the developing map and the pleated surface of a $\CP^1$-structure are related by the nearest point projection to the supporting planes of the pleated surface (\cite{Kullkani-Pinkall-94, Baba20ThurstonParameter}).
 For small $\upsilon > 0$, let $F_X$, $F_Y$ be the surfaces in $\H^3$ which are at distance $\upsilon$ from $\sigma_X$ and $\sigma_Y$ in the direction of the nearest point projections of $P_X$ and $P_Y$ (\cite[Chapter II.2]{Epstein-Marden-87} ).

-Thus, if necessarily, refining $\nu_X$ to $\nu_Y$ to ideal triangulations of the hyperbolic surfaces appropriately, pick an (irreducible) sequence of flips $w_i$ which connects $\nu_X$ to $\nu_Y$.
+Thus, if necessary, refining $\nu_X$ to $\nu_Y$ to ideal triangulations of the hyperbolic surfaces appropriately, pick an (irreducible) sequence of flips $w_i$ which connects $\nu_X$ to $\nu_Y$.
 Clearly the sequence $w_i$ corresponds to a sequence of triangulations.

-\begin{lemma} If a bounded subset $K \sub \rchi$ is sufficiently large, for every $\rho \in \rchi_X \cap \rchi_Y \minus K$ and all non-transversal branches $P_X$ and $P_Y$, there is a uniform upper bound on the length of the flip sequence which depend only on $X, Y \in \TT$, or appropriate refinements into triangulations. \end{lemma} \begin{proof} This follows from the length bound in Lemma \ref{DependentSegmentLengthBound}. \end{proof} A triangulation in the sequence given by $w_i$ is {\sf realizable}, if there is an equivariant pleated surface homotopic to $\sigma_X$ (and $\sigma_Y$) relative to the boundary such that the pleating locus agrees with the triangulation.
-In general, a triangulation in the sequence is not be realizable when the endpoints of edges develop to the same point on $\CP^1$.
+\begin{lemma} If a bounded subset $K \sub \rchi$ is sufficiently large, for every $\rho \in \rchi_X \cap \rchi_Y \minus K$ and all non-transversal branches $P_X$ and $P_Y$, there is a uniform upper bound on the length of the flip sequence which depends only on $X, Y \in \TT$, or appropriate refinements into triangulations. \end{lemma} \begin{proof} This follows from the length bound in Proposition \ref{DependentSegmentLengthBound}. \end{proof} A triangulation in the sequence given by $w_i$ is {\sf realizable}, if there is an equivariant pleated surface homotopic to $\sigma_X$ (and $\sigma_Y$) relative to the boundary such that the pleating locus agrees with the triangulation.
+In general, a triangulation in the sequence is not realizable when the endpoints of edges develop to the same point on $\CP^1$.
 However a generic perturbation makes the triangulation realizable:

 \begin{lemma}\Label{RealizingFlipSequence} For almost every perturbation of the holonomy of $P_X$ and holonomy equivariant perturbation of the (ideal) vertices of $\ti{\sigma}_X$ (and $\ti{\sigma}_Y$) in $\CP^1$, all triangulations in the flip sequence $w_i$ are realizable.
-Moreover, the set of realizable perturbation is connected. \end{lemma} \begin{proof} If $\sigma_X$ is an ideal polygon, the holonomy is trivial.
-Then, since there are only finitely many vertices and $\CP^1$ has real dimension two, almost every perturbation are realizable.
+Moreover, the set of realizable perturbations is connected. \end{lemma} \begin{proof} If $\sigma_X$ is an ideal polygon, the holonomy is trivial.
+Then, since there are only finitely many vertices and $\CP^1$ has real dimension two, almost every perturbation is realizable.